abbisheak/StatFriendly/README.md

 ## User Stories
 * I want to be able to add a data entry to a data set
 * I want to be able to view each data entry of my data set
-* I want to be able to add data sets to a data space
-* I want to be able to view each data set of my data space
-* I want to see which data sets in my data space have a correlation
-* I want to see the outliers of my data set and remove them
 * I want to give a file with my data and have it put into a data set
-* I want to give a folder with my data and have it separated into data sets
+* I want to be able to see how my data's statistics are changed with each data entry
-* I want to be able to merge data sets in a data space
+* I want to be able to see the likelihood of something happening with respect to my data

-Note: Data space is just my interpretation of a bunch of data sets as vectors in a vector space.